How to Insert and Remove a Menstrual Cup: All the Information You Need to Know

 Pull the stem until you’re able to grasp the base.
 Squeeze it until you’ve broken the suction/seal.
 Pull out, empty, clean and then reinsert.

-If you have a long vaginal canal, or high cervix, then you may not be able to reach the stem.
+If you have a high cervix, then you may not be able to reach the stem.
 In this case, push down with your pelvic muscles until you can grasp it.
 Alternatively, you could consider one of the longer menstrual cups.

 Diva Cup Removal

 The MoonCup is one of the most popular menstrual cups in the world.
 It’s similar to the Diva Cup, except that’s it’s manufactured in the UK.
 Here’s the advice they give for using a MoonCup.

 MoonCup: The Fold

 MoonCup recommends the same fold as the “U” Diva Cup one.